It has become a popular option for patients seeking significant weight loss in a simple procedure that requires no maintenance.

 - However, do not hesitate to call your surgeon if you have problems.

-- Constipation is normal the first postoperative week.
+- Constipation is expected in the first postoperative week.
 Your analgesics can increase constipation.

 - Do not be a tough guy.
 Take your pain reliever when you need it.

 - You can receive a Protonix prescription to decrease the acidity in your stomach.
-This helps with the acidity and can reduce the pressure in your healing bag.
+This helps with the edge and can reduce the pressure in your healing bag.

 - Unless your surgeon indicates otherwise, you can continue taking your medications.
-It is likely that all medications not released in time should be crushed.
+All pills not released in time should likely be crushed.

-- Any medication that is released over time should be changed, if possible, to a time not released.
+- Any medication released over time should be changed, if possible, to a time not released.
 Do not crush the drugs released over time.
 Ask your doctor about your diabetes medication.

 - Walk, walk, walk, walk as much as you can.
 This helps the healing process and starts you on the path to include exercise every day.